-Whatever the selected configuration (see page 9), the write function is achieved by switching on/off the output drivers TD1/2.
-Once the drivers have been set in high impedance, the load current flows alternatively
+Whatever the selected configuration (see Section 6, "Communication Modes Description"), the write function is achieved by switching on/off the output drivers TD1/2.
+After the drivers have been set in high impedance, the load current flows alternatively through the internal diodes to VSS and to VDD (see Figure 3).